ameerabdulaziz/nova-hr-react/README.md

 - **print** (boolean, default: true): Enable or disable printing for the table.
 - **download** (boolean, default: true): Enable or disable downloading for the table.
 - **customToolbar** : A custom toolbar function for the table.
 This function allows you to add custom controls or buttons to the table.
-- **printHighlights**: A content that show on print before table data

 ### Data